openzipkin/zipkin/zipkin-server/README.md

                                          credentials.
 Any errors reading the credentials file occur in logs at this rate.
     * `ES_HTTP_LOGGING`: When set, controls the volume of HTTP logging of the Elasticsearch API.
-                         Options are BASIC, HEADERS, BODY Example usage:
+                         Options are BASIC, HEADERS, BODY
+    * `ES_SSL_NO_VERIFY`: When true, disables the verification of server's key certificate chain.
+                          This is not appropriate for production.
+Defaults to false.

+Example usage:

 To connect normally: